Getting to Know Positive Testing:

 #2) Negative Testing

-Explaining Positive Testing:
+Understanding Positive Testing:

-Positive Testing Scenario:
+Positive Testing Case:

-Positive Testing Scenario:
+Positive Testing Case:

-When to Perform Positive Testing?
+When to Execute Positive Testing?

-How to Perform Positive Testing?
+How to Implement Positive Testing?

 - Boundary Value Analysis